-The normal function of the tears is to keep the surface of the eye wet and lubricated so any shortage of tears or reduction in their quality can make your eyes feel sore, gritty or as if they are burning.
+The normal function of the tears is to keep the surface of the eye wet and nourished, so any shortage of tears or reduction in their quality can make your eyes feel sore, gritty or as if they are burning.
+Your eyes may appear red or "bloodshot" particularly in the mornings and evenings.

 Dry eye/s can be associated with ageing and once the ability to produce quality tears is lost it rarely returns.
-Occasionally it can also be associated with other conditions such as arthritis.
+It can also be linked with other conditions such as arthritis.